neo4j/neo4j-graphrag-python/docs/source/user_guide.rst

 User Guide
 #################

-This guide help you getting started with the Neo4j GenAI Python package, and explain how to configure it to meet your requirements.
+This guide provides a starting point for using the Neo4j GenAI Python package and configuring it according to specific requirements.

 ************
-Quick start
+Quickstart
 ************

-In order to perform a GraphRAG query using the neo4j-genai package, you need to instantiate a few components:
+To perform a GraphRAG query using the `neo4j-genai` package, a few components are needed:

-1. A neo4j driver: used to query your Neo4j database
+1. A Neo4j driver: used to query your Neo4j database.
-2. A Retriever: the neo4j-genai package provides some implementations (see ???) and lets you write your own if none of the provided implementations matches your needs (see ???)
+2. A Retriever: the `neo4j-genai` package provides some implementations (see the :ref:`dedicated section <retriever-configuration>`) and lets you write your own if none of the provided implementations matches your needs (see :ref:`how to write a custom retriever <custom-retriever>`).
-3. An LLM: in order to generate the answer, we need to call an LLM model.
-The neo4j-genai package currently only provides implementation for the OpenAI LLMs, but our interface is compatible with LangChain.
+3. An LLM: to generate the answer, we need to call an LLM model.
+The neo4j-genai package currently only provides implementation for the OpenAI LLMs, but its interface is compatible with LangChain and let developers write their own interface if needed.

 In practice, it's done with only a few lines of code: